xxrobone/quiz_react_test/README.md

 ## This is a quiz app, it's built with react using tests

-The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right and 3 being wrong answers, after the questions have all been submitted show a score and answers for which questions was corrent or wrong
+The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right and 3 being wrong answers, after the questions have all been submitted show a score and answers for which questions was correct or wrong

 It's a basic create-react-app project and I've used basic jsx and sass for styling in this project